Yose216/appCompta/README.md

 + Add and delete user group and user in depense.
 + All function in API rest.

+## Use

+The model for the request in file json is in the file model.json, all request post and put is in this file go view him for more info.

 ### Contact

 **[Twitter](https://twitter.com/Youness_Chetoui)** / **[LinkedIn](https://fr.linkedin.com/in/youness-chetoui-70b296122)**